The following classes are offered by University Hospitals Department of Urology and offered for all medical students.

 The Case Western Reserve University/University Hospitals Cleveland Medical Center Department of Urology provides clinical electives and acting internships for students enrolled in medical schools accredited by the Liaison Committee on Medical Education (LCME) as well as approved international medical schools.

 Non-Case Western Reserve University students may participate in electives and acting internships only if space is available.
 Only students who are in good standing in their own medical schools will be accepted.
-Visiting medical students wishing to take an elective at Case Western Reserve University should email Renee Pickel and Milvonna Jones.
+Visiting Students interested in a rotation in Urology at University Hospitals Cleveland Medical Center may apply through VSLO.
+Case Western Reserve University SOM students should continue to register through the Case SOM Registrar’s Office.

 We are no longer accepting observers.